 Generic Eligibility criteria You must have permanent residency or citizenship of Australia or Aotearoa New Zealand at the time of registration Permanent (non-citizen) residents of Aotearoa New Zealand are not automatically entitled to residential approval in Australia.
-If you are a non-citizen Aotearoa New Zealand resident and you apply for a program with Australian rotations, you will be responsible for securing a visa In the event that a visa cannot be obtained no special arrangements can be made, and the offer of a place on the program may be withdrawn, or the trainee dismissed From 1 October 2019, if you hold an Australian permanent resident visa, you will need to hold an NZeTA (New Zealand Electronic Travel Authority) prior to travelling to New Zealand.
-Australian passport holders are not required to have a NZeTA You must have general (unconditional) registration in Australia or general scope registration in Aotearoa New Zealand You must have completed either the RACS Operating with Respect eLearning Module OR the RACS Introduction to Operating with Respect eLearning Module.
-The Introduction to Operating with Respect eLearning module replaced the Operating with Respect module in September 2023.
-Applicants need to complete only one of these. (see Appendix 1) You can find the link for this course on the eLearning for Trainees and SIMGs webpage.
-You must have passed the RACS Generic Surgical Sciences Exam (GSSE) (see Examinations and Appendix 2) All specialties require you to have passed the RACS Generic Surgical Sciences Exam (GSSE) either at the time of registration or by the close of SET applications.
+If you are a non- citizen Aotearoa New Zealand resident and you apply for a program with Australian rotations, you will be responsible for securing a visa In the event that a visa cannot be obtained no special arrangements can be made, and the offer of a place on the program may be withdrawn, or the trainee dismissed From 1 October 2019, if you hold an Australian permanent resident visa, you will need to hold an NZeTA (New Zealand Electronic Travel Authority) prior to travelling to New Zealand.
+Australian passport holders are not required to have a NZeTA You must have general (unconditional) registration in Australia or general scope registration in Aotearoa New Zealand You must have completed either the RACS Operating with Respect eLearning Module OR RACS Introduction to Operating with Respect. (see Appendix One) Introduction to Operating with Respect replaced the Operating with Respect module in September 2023.
+Applicants need to complete only one (1) of these.
+You can find the link for this course on the Introduction to Operating with Respect webpage You must have passed the RACS Generic Surgical Sciences Exam (GSSE) (see Examinations and Appendix Two) All specialties require you to have passed the RACS Generic Surgical Sciences Exam (GSSE) either at the time of registration or by the close of SET applications.
 Refer to the relevant specialty selection regulations or to the specialty summary page in this Guide for confirmation of the deadline to meet this requirement.
-Specialty Specific eligibility requirements Clinical Examination (CE) (see Examinations and Appendix 2) Some specialties require you to have passed the RACS Clinical Examination (CE) at the time of registration.
+Specialty Specific eligibility requirements Clinical Examination (CE) (see Examinations and Appendix Two) Some specialties require you to have passed the RACS Clinical Examination (CE) at the time of registration.
 Refer to the relevant specialty selection regulations to confirmation if this is an applicable registration requirement.

-Refer to the Registration for Selection into SET Policy available on the RACS website for more details.
+Refer to the Registration and Selection to Surgical Education and Training regulation available on the RACS website for more details.

-For a complete checklist of requirements, see Appendix 5.
+For a complete checklist of requirements, see Appendix Three